 Artist in oil, watercolour, pastel and clay, and teacher, born and lived in London, married to the painter John Bratby.
 Some of her work, such as the Tate Gallery’s Self-Portrait, of 1959, was inscribed Jean Bratby.
 She painted Bratby and appeared in many of his works.
 She studied at Central School of Arts and Crafts, 1943–5; Camberwell School of Arts and Crafts and Goldsmiths’ College School of Art, 1945–9, and at City and Guilds School of Art; and at Royal College of Art, 1953–5, under Carel Weight and Ruskin Spear, having run a pottery workshop in Sussex, 1950–3.
+Was a lecturer at Royal College, 1965–74.
+In 1972 was elected RA, was also a member of RBA.
+In addition to mixed show appearances had many solo exhibitions, early ones including Establishment Club, 1963, and Leicester Galleries, 1964, later ones including Agnew and Ansdell Galleries, 1974.

 Text source: 'Artists in Britain Since 1945' by David Buckman (Art Dictionaries Ltd, part of Sansom & Company)